harshmittal1750/xparametic-markets-web/README.md

 The backend and Ethereum integrations are being developed through [`polkamarkets-js`](https://github.com/Polkamarkets/polkamarkets-js) package.
 You can have a look on our smart contract [here](https://github.com/Polkamarkets/polkamarkets-js/blob/main/contracts/PredictionMarket.sol).

-We're currently running in closed Beta on the Kovan testnet.
+We're currently running on [Moonbeam](https://moonbeam.network/) and [Moonriver](https://moonbeam.network/networks/moonriver/).
 You can access it at [https://app.polkamarkets.com](https://app.polkamarkets.com)

 ## Project Setup